leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

 ### Spout SDK OpenGL example

-This is an example of using the Spout SDK source files with an OpenGL application.\
+An example of using the Spout SDK source files with an OpenGL application.\
-The example is for Visual Studio 2017 and Openframeworks 11.
+The examples are for Visual Studio 2022 and Openframeworks 12.

 The "ofSpoutExample" folder and contents has to be copied to the Openframeworks apps\myApps folder.